 I stuck the skewers into the styrofoam in the cup, then filled the cup with shredded brown paper.

-I saved the two cups for the winners of our Super Bowl Bingo game.
-Keep reading to get the free printable Super Bowl bingo cards!
+These two cups for the winners of our Super Bowl Bingo game.

 - 2 8 oz. packages of cream cheese

 - 3/4 cup butter (1 1/2 sticks)